 Electronic Device Use: As a STEM Academy, teachers may choose to periodically allow students to use technology (computers, cell phones, iPods, hand-held devices, etc.) in the classroom throughout the school year.
 The technology is intended to enhance the learning environment for all students; however, any use of technology that substantially degrades the learning environment, promotes dishonesty or illegal activities, is prohibited.
 If the instructor determines that the use of technology is a distraction to the learning process, either of the student using the technology or to those around him/her, the student may, at the discretion of the teacher, be asked to discontinue the use of technology in the classroom.
 Personal devices such as cell phones and music players must be stored away in the students’ backpack and not used during the school day unless directed otherwise by a teacher.
 Use of cell phones without teacher permission will result in confiscation of the devise until the end of the school day.

 Classwork: Most of the work for Social Studies class will be completed within the classroom via class discussion, notes, and primary source analysis.
 We will also be focused heavily on the writing process as this is a school wide initiative.Homework: In order to learn any new skill, you need practice.
 Homework is where you practice your skills.
 As stated in DVUSD Promotion & Retention Guide, students in eighth grade should expect to have 120 minutes (combined content areas) of homework each night.
-Students should plan to spend time each night studying in their notebook regardless of whether or not a formal homework assignment is given.
+Students should plan to spend time each night reviewing course material regardless of whether or not a formal homework assignment is given.
 Study the notes and/or handouts provided during class for about 5-10 minutes.
-It is also recommended to write a summary for each page of notes and process the notes on the left side pages to demonstrate understanding.
-Students should also expect current event homework each week which is due every Friday.
+Students should also expect current event homework each week.
 Make sure all work is turned in on time and is neat and organized with proper formatting.

 Assessments: A pretest will generally be given at the beginning of each unit.
 This will not count for a grade.
 The pretest will be used as baseline data to guide instruction.
 Students should set individual goals and track their results.
 Along the way, formative assessments will be given in order to track and monitor student progress.
 These will count for a grade and include such items as quizzes, pop quizzes and notebook processing.
 A summative assessment will be given at the end of every unit, which is typically every 4 weeks.
 Summative assessments will consist of multiple choice, document based questions, short answer, and/or essay questions.
 Projects may also be considered summative assessments.
 In addition to unit exams, at the end of each semester there will also be final exams that are developed by the district.
 The Deer Valley Social Studies Assessments or (DVSSA) consist of two exams: the multiple choice exam and the document based essay.

-Projects and long term assignments (long term assignments are those whereby the student was provided at least two weeks to complete) are due on the due date by 9:00 A.M.
-If you are going to be absent, please make arrangements to have your project or long term assignment brought to school by 9:00A.M. – No exceptions.
+Projects and long term assignments (long term assignments are those whereby the student was provided at least two weeks to complete) are due on the due date. – No exceptions.
 No work received will be entered as a 25%Absences & Make-up Work: The first thing you should do after you return to school is find out what you have missed.
 Get any notes/assignments missed during the absence from a classmate or from the absent bin.
 Students will have the same number of days to make up work as the number of days absent.
 Any work assigned before you were absent, and was due during your absence, is due on the day you return to class with the exception of projects and long term assignments.
 If requesting work for an extended absence, at least 24 hour notice is necessary.
 Work requested early is due upon the day you return to class.
 Please understand that it may not always be possible to provide work ahead of time.
 Long-term absences will be handled on an individual basis.Redo & Extra Credit: Students will have advance time to study; however, in the event that a student does not demonstrate proficiency of the standard(s) retakes of an equivalent assessment is an available option.
 Students seeking to retake an assessment will need to complete all items on the retake contract prior to scheduling a retake.
 No retakes are available during the last week of the marking quarter.
 Students absent during a test or quiz will be required to take the test/quiz on the day of his/her return.
 Retakes are not available for district assessments or final exams.
 No extra credit assignments will be provided.Integrity and Character Counts: How do you act when no one is looking?
 Integrity is important.
 Any incidence of cheating will be handled according with the DVUSD handbook.
 Students who choose to submit work that is not their own, or provides their work for another student to copy, will receive no credit for that work and may face further behavioral consequences.
 According to plagiarism.org, plagiarism is defined as the following: